top of page

 The adjective 'indestructible' is formed from the Latin word 'indestructibilis.'
 It begins with the prefix 'in,' meaning 'not,' and is combined with 'destructibilis,' derived from 'destruere,' which means 'to destroy' or 'to tear down.'
 Therefore, the etymology of 'indestructible' conveys the idea of something that is 'not capable of being destroyed.'
 It describes a quality of being impervious to damage, breakage, or destruction, emphasizing the resilience and durability of the subject.
 This term is used to depict objects or entities that possess an inherent strength or resistance against various forms of harm or damage, making them enduring and, in practical terms, impossible to destroy.

-Quiz: Find the meaning of indestructible
+Find the correct meaning of the adjective indestructible:

 Try Again!